City South Tram Line Replacement

 For further information please click here.

-The Public Transport Projects Alliance (PTPA) has released a website, which will be the main source of information, updates and notifications for the City South Tram Line Replacement project.
+The Public Transport Projects Alliance (PTPA) has released a website, which was the main source of information, updates and notifications for the City South Tram Line Replacement project.

-The PTPA has been selected to deliver the design of the South Tram Line Replacement project.
-The PTPA brings McConnell Dowell, Arup and Mott Macdonald together with the Department of Planning, Transport and Infrastructure to deliver community-based and value-for-money public transport solutions that improve liveability and connectivity for South Australians - delivered safely and with minimal disruption to local communities.
+The PTPA was selected to deliver the design of the South Tram Line Replacement project.
+The PTPA brought together McConnell Dowell, Arup and Mott Macdonald with the Department of Infrastructure and Transport to deliver community-based and value-for-money public transport solutions that improve liveability and connectivity for South Australians - delivered safely and with minimal disruption to local communities.

 The new website can be found at www.ptpa.com.au